joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/22/us/politics/common-cause-lawsuit-trump-fund.html

 **Deadly Explosions Injure Dozens of Firefighters on Staten Island Barge**\
-`Two explosions happened within an hour of each other along the North Shore of Staten Island, injuring 34 firefighters and emergency workers.`\
+`Two explosions rocked a barge on the North Shore of Staten Island, injuring 34 people.
+The resulting fire was under control, but was still burning.`\
 https://www.nytimes.com/2026/05/22/nyregion/staten-island-explosion.html

 **A Ford Truck, Home to Newborn Robins, Is Stuck at a Kansas Car Dealer**\